 Remember, under no circumstances should you hand over your documents to an insurance adjuster or attorney for the other side.
 This could be used against you to minimize the value of your claim.
-Consult an experienced attorney who will be able to guide you efficiently through what can be an extremely complex legal process.
+Consult accident injury lawyers who will be able to guide you efficiently through what can be an extremely complex legal process.

 IF YOU, OR A LOVED ONE, HAVE BEEN SERIOUSLY INJURED IN A CAR ACCIDENT IN WASHINGTON – CALL TODAY FOR A FREE CONSULTATION!